open-telemetry/opentelemetry-specification/specification/sdk-metric.md

 into a single aggregated state.
 Different concrete aggregator types provide different functionality and levels of concurrent performance.

-Aggregators MUST support `Update()`, `Checkpoint()`, and `Merge()`.
-`Update()` is called directly from the Meter in response to a metric event, and may be called concurrently.  `Update()` is also passed the user's telemetry context, which allows it to access the current trace context and distributed correlations, however none of the built-in aggregators use this information.
+Aggregators MUST support `Update()`, `Checkpoint()`, and `Merge()` operations.  `Update()` is called directly from the Meter in response to a metric event, and may be called concurrently.  `Update()` is also passed the user's telemetry context, which allows it to access the current trace context and distributed correlations, however none of the built-in aggregators use this information.

 The `Checkpoint()` operation is called to atomically save a snapshot of the Aggregator, since `Checkpoint()` may be called concurrently